|

 Collection contains images taken by Bert P. Willis of San Antonio, Texas

 primarily in the 1920s.
-Includes plazas, military bases, downtown scenes, streetcars,
+Includes plazas, military bases, downtown scenes,

-walk, parks, seals, hospitals, bridges, bullfighting, theaters, post offices, oil wells,
+botanical gardens, river walk, parks, seals, hospitals, bridges, bullfighting,

-wildflowers, airplanes, drug stores and fountains.
+fountains.
 Bulks with downtown scenes.

 Bert P. Willis of San Antonio was the photographer of this collection.
-He sent the
+He sent

-holding the photographs apparently belonged to Flarty.
+The scrapbook holding the photographs apparently belonged to Flarty.

 Willis, William John and John Nelson